O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 - Filters metabolite features in the Cytoscape network based on possible metabolites of interest (ie: highly detected in EXP samples and not in CTRL samples)
 - If desired, searches data for specific compounds based on m/z and RT (with set +/- cutoffs), such as the standard ABMBA and the possible anaerobic gut fungal metabolite baumin (Swift et al. 2021).
 - Generates filtered Cytoscape networks and formatted excels of features.

-Output Excel Tabs:
+    - Output Excel Tabs:
         - "All Peaks Simple": unfiltered list of all peaks, with column selection simplified
         - "All Peaks": unfiltered list of all peaks
         - "Filtered Peaks of Interest": filtered peaks, using MetaboAnalyst statistics
         - "Upreg Likely Host Metabolites": filtered peaks for metabolites likely present in the control samples but detected more in the experimental samples
         - "All Cmpd Matches": all detected metabolites with MS/MS match to GNPS reference databases
         - "Cmpd Matches No Sus": all detected metabolites with MS/MS match to GNPS reference databases, with "Suspect related to..." compound annotations removed.
         - "ABMBA Standard": specifies which feature likely corresponds with the ABMBA standard added to samples
         - "Putative Baumin": specifies which feature likely corresponds to the possible anaerobic gut fungal metabolite baumin (Swift et al. 2021).
         - "Filter Parameters": a record of the specific filtering parameters used in Script 3 to generate the output excel

-### Part 4:
+### FBMN Part 4:

 ####  &rarr; Run Script 4

 #### Script 4 features:
 - Generates formatted volcano plots to visualize metabolite features that are more detected in EXP or CTRL.
 Features that are more significantly detected in EXP are potential expression products for heterologous expression studies, and ideally these features are not detected in any CTRL samples (assuming the host cannot naturally produce the metabolite).

-### Part 5:
+### FBMN Part 5:
 - Consider running the [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/) suite of tools using the MZmine3 .mgf file output for SIRIUS (file located in in temp folder, job sub-folder).
 - SIRIUS predicts chemical formula, class, and structure from the MS/MS data.
 - The MZmine3 feature IDs are consistent with feature IDs in the input for SIRIUS.
 In this way, you can generate and align SIRIUS predictions to filtered features of interest from Script 3.

 ## Script Details: Classical Molecular Networking (CMN) Workflow

-### Part 1:
+### CMN Part 1:
 #### Before running GNPS CMN Job:
-- Note, these steps are the same as FBMN part 1 (organize data files before running Script 1) Organize data files
+- Note, these steps are the same as FBMN part 1 (organize data files before running Script 1)
+- Organize data files
     - (1) Manual: convert data files to .mzML format
     - (2) Manual (optional): if necessary, consider writing custom code to rename filenames from long original names to shorter, descriptive names
     - (3) Manual: create "data" folder and populate with .mzML data files
-Example:
+        - Example:
         - "C:\Users\lazab\Desktop\python_scripts\workspace\LCMSMS_analysis_pipeline\data\{data files folder}\{data files}"
         - Note: create a separate {data files folder} sub-folder for EXP with base job name and CTRL samples
         - Note: to run the workflow with the data from the heterologous expression of gut fungal secondary metabolites, see the MASSIVE data repository once the data is public (to-do: update once published)
     - (4) Either (i) run Script 1 for each EXP vs. CTRL in the grouping or (ii) generate job sub-folders in the temp folder and create a metadata file {job_name + "_metadata.tsv} (columns "Filename" and "Class").
 This setup is required for running Script 5, because it informs the script which CTRL set of .mzML files correspond to which EXP set of .mzML files.

-Example metadata .tsv file:
-- "temp" folder in directory -> sub-folder of G1 name, where G1 is an experimental group (ie: "Yeast_HE_p9_pos_20240910") -> job_name + "_metadata.tsv":
+        - Example metadata .tsv file: "temp" folder in directory -> sub-folder of G1 name, where G1 is an experimental group (ie: "Yeast_HE_p9_pos_20240910") -> job_name + "_metadata.tsv":

 | Filename                                   | Class                            |
 | ------------------------------------------------- | ----------------------------------------- |